Last updated on 5 January 2021

 Through Endless Darkness will leave you wondering where the music just disappeared to, once the EP comes to an end.
 The underground just sucked you in and won’t let you out again.
 It’s that good.

-In short, Solemnity created top-notch Melodic and Doom Death Metal.
+In short, Solemnity created top-notch Symphonic and Doom Death Metal.
 And we would like to see more of that.

 Label: Self-Released | Web: Facebook